Log in

 To create a freer life.

-But there's so many different things to invest in.
+But there were so many different ways to invest.

 The Investing Scale

-Here's 5 different ways I've invested over the past 15+ years while going from $0 to $1M+ in investments (ranked from hardest to easiest).
+Here's 5 ways I've invested over the past 10+ years while going from $0 to $1M+ in investments (ranked from hardest to easiest).

 Hope it's useful.